cattyngmd/rusherware-2.0/README.md

 # To John200410:

+  JOHN IS A COMPLETE PEDO, RACIST AND BLM & LGBTQ+ HATER!

-If you dmca, you're a pedo, racist and you hate BLM and LGBTQ+.
+If you dmca the second repo, (you're a pedo, racist and you hate BLM and LGBTQ+) x2.

 </div>